Explore Courses

 GRE is a standardized exam that helps international institutes see the preparedness of applicants for taking graduate coursework and provides an objective measure to compare applicants from different backgrounds.
 All top universities in US, UK, Australia, and Europe accept GRE for admission application.

-How does the GRE Exam work?
+How does the GRE exam work?

 GRE assesses a candidate based on three sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 The GRE's curriculum is divided into sections covering algebra, geometry, arithmetic, and language.
 The weight given to GRE scores in the graduate school admissions process varies significantly between schools and departments within institutions.